 Unfortunately, all is not perfect with using cloud storage for archiving.
 The big public cloud providers are good at delivering the infrastructure, and while there are programmatic tools to store and retrieve data those tools are difficult to implement into the current data center process.
 The missing link is a software solution that can drive the process for IT in a way that seamlessly extends current storage investments, whether they be Windows, SMB, or NFS, and integrates them to the cloud storage capabilities in a convenient and secure manner.
 Essentially, the software component of traditional archive but built for the cloud era.

 The other problems with cloud archiving have been lock in and a low-value storage experience.
 How can you manage your data in the cloud?
 How can you export or recover in an efficient manner?
 New cloud-era archiving solutions born in the cloud are finding new ways to simplify how we archive data to the cloud, as well as perform recall and recover from the cloud.
 Furthermore, they take advantage of cloud capabilities to solve the data management problem with elastic compute for things such as content indexing, storage analytics, video and audio transcription, sophisticated compliance and data governance, as well as other services.

-All pre-registrants will receive an exclusive copy of Storage Switzerland’s latest white paper, “Cloud Archiving – Amazon Glacier vs. Microsoft Azure Archive Blob Storage.”
-Register for our live webinar and get your exclusive paper TODAY!
+All registrants receive a copy of Storage Switzerland’s latest white paper “Cloud Archiving – Amazon Glacier vs. Microsoft Azure Archive Blob Storage.”